StitchNet: Composing Neural Networks from Pre-Trained Fragments

 \subsection{Stitching Fragments}

-Once we have determined compatible fragments, the next step in creating a StitchNet is to \textit{stitch} the two fragments together.
+Once we have determined compatible fragments based on a configurable compatibility threshold, the next step in creating a StitchNet is to \textit{stitch} the two fragments together.
 To do so, we find a projection tensor $\bA$ that projects the output space of one fragment to the input space of the other fragment we are composing.
 We now describe this.

 Without loss of generality, we assume the output and input tensors are 2D tensors, where the first dimension is the sample dimension.
 If the tensors are not 2D tensors, we first flatten all other dimensions with the exception of the sample dimension.